Forthcoming interim trail brings more of the Eastside Rail Corridor to life

 Grand visions are often realized in increments.
 It’s how you eat an elephant, so the saying goes.
 It’s also how the grand vision of the Eastside Rail Corridor (ERC) will be realized: one piece at a time.

-Cascade is thrilled that King County will start work this month on rail removal and interim trail building in two locations along the future ERC trail.
-The resulting packed gravel trail – 5 miles open by year-end – will give people a chance to experience the new active transportation connections the full ERC will bring.
+Cascade is thrilled that King County will start work in October on rail removal and interim trail building in two locations along the future ERC trail.
+The resulting packed gravel trail – 5 miles open by spring 2018 – will give people a chance to experience the new active transportation connections the full ERC will bring.
 These trail segments will also create safer ways for people of all ages and abilities to travel within and between eastside communities – whether as a regular commuter, or on a weekend family ride.

 King County breaking ground this year is also a momentous step towards the grand vision of the ERC as a 42-mile multi-use trail from Snohomish to Renton via Woodinville, Kirkland, Redmond, and Bellevue – and potentially forming a connected trail from Vancouver to Vancouver, and beyond.

 Learn the Latest at This Week’s Open Houses

 King County Parks is hosting community open houses this week to share the latest design and construction information: